 It happens to all of us–we get cravings for sweet, salty, fruity, chewy, crunchy, cheesy, whatever it is.
-And the more we hold out and use every ounce of will-power we can muster to avoid giving in, the more difficult it becomes to think about anything else.
+And the more we hold out and use every ounce of willpower we can muster to avoid giving in, the more difficult it becomes to think about anything else.
 For many, they might soon say eff-it and indulge in whatever they have been avoiding and jump off the deep end into a whole package of Oreos.

-BUT, what about another/better alternative!?
+BUT, what about another/better alternative?
 Which is, to have something just as satisfying, but without going overboard–I call this a “preemptive cheat”–something that takes away a craving and prevent overindulgences later on–but is more waistline friendly.
 Eating something preemptively that will satisfy, but not completely hijack your fat loss efforts.

 Here are my 5 go-to preemptive cheats that help me stay on track, but don’t impact my fat loss efforts:

 But, for most people, nuts and nut butters satiate like crazy–meaning that a small amount (say, one huge spoonful) is all that is needed to feel satisfied.
 When I was prepping for my first competition, I was doing a mostly Paleo-type plan for the last 4 weeks, but every night I would go into the fridge and pull one huge spoonful of PB (as much as I could fit on the spoon), and that was it.
 I felt satisfied and it was enough to get me to the next night (sorry to my trainer who, to whom at the time I did not confess this!).
 Still, I use this sometimes when I am jonesing for something, but don’t want to go all-out.
 One huge spoonful of PB per day usually does it.
 Once again, nuts and nut butters are higher in fat so stick to serving sizes as much as possible.

-For those of you who have read my blog for a while, you know that I love cream in my coffee and it is one of the few “cheats” I have on a regular basis.
-It is my daily “ahhhhhh” moment.
-I usually do black coffee pre-workout and then coffee with cream and sweetener with/after breakfast.
+For those of you who have read my blog for a while, you know that I love cream in my coffee and it is one of the few “indulgences” I have on a regular basis.
+It is my daily “ahhh” moment.
+I might do black coffee pre-workout and then coffee with cream and sweetener with/after breakfast.
 Cream, such as half & half, or better yet, coconut creamer, are just fine as preemptive cheats.
 If having a tbsp or two of half & half in your coffee will satisfy and prevent overindulging later on much worse options, then go for it.

 I usually have 1-2 sugar-free treats during any normal week if I am really craving sweet or chocolate, such as a piece of sugar-free chocolate or a small sugar-free frozen yogurt.
 You will need to watch out for maltitol, a sugar alcohol, because too much of it can cause gas, bloating or other GI issues.
 Once you have one bad experience will maltitol, you learn to respect it :)